carboneater/confoo-2024-feature-flags/slides.md

 ::bottom::

-Informally, all the terms are used interchangeably
+Informally, all are used interchangeably

 ---
 layout: center